 This guide comes in two parts, a top-10 review and a guide to using calcium supplements.

 Citracal is a rare bird among supplements: it's cost-effective, lab-verified, and simple.

-Citracal’s slow release formula means you can take one tablet per day.
+Citracal's slow release formula means you take the dosage once per day.
 Other calcium supplements need to be divided up into smaller doses throughout the day; otherwise, the calcium passes through your body too quickly and not all of it is absorbed.

 The slow release formulation obviates this problem.

 The supplement uses a binder called hydroxypropyl methyl cellulose to achieve this slow release effect.
 Though it's a long and technical chemical name, it's a nontoxic plant-derived compound that forms a gel when it comes into contact with water.

 This slows the rate at which calcium is released from the tablet into your digestive tract.